 1. How much time we needed for each part of the day.

 2. The order we needed everything to happen for a good flow.

 3. How the light would affect everything from the first look to the ceremony to the sunset portaits… and more.

 Thus, Operation: Strike Fast.
 Strike First. was born.
-Every time we secured a wedding, instead of waiting for a wedding planner to send us a timeline or asking the bride what time she wanted her ceremony to start, we sent a custom “recommended” wedding day timeline at booking “for a smooth wedding day and the best possible light.”
+Every time we secure a wedding, instead of waiting for a wedding planner to send us a timeline or asking the bride what time she wanted her ceremony to start, we sent a custom “recommended” wedding day timeline at booking “for a smooth wedding day and the best possible light.”

 And everything changed.

-It was a win for everyone!
+It’s a win for everyone!

 "I always look forward to your emails!
 I get excited every time I get an email notification that says 'Amy & Jordan!'
 Even though we've never formally met, you guys have pretty much become the photography mentor I've never had!"

 "I LOVEEE the Monday Minute and I look forward to it every week!"

 "The Monday Minute has seriously changed the way I look at my business!
 In the last year, my business has completely changed and evolved and I know that it's greatly due to my time 'spent' with the two of you!"